Disappearance of Genette Tate

-The disappearance of Genette Tate is a missing person case in which a 13-year-old girl disappeared while delivering newspapers in Aylesbeare, Devon, England, on 19 August 1978.
-Despite extensive searches, Tate's body has not been found and the cause of her disappearance remains unknown.
+The disappearance of Genette Tate is a missing person case involving a 13-year-old girl who vanished while delivering newspapers in Aylesbeare, Devon, on 19 August 1978.
+Despite extensive searches, her body has never been found and the cause of her disappearance remains unknown.

-The case is one of Britain's longest missing person inquiries and has been described as a murder investigation by Devon and Cornwall Police.
-Tate's disappearance remains one of Britain's best known missing person cases.
+The case is one of Britain's longest-running missing person inquiries and has been described by Devon and Cornwall Police as a murder investigation.
+Tate's disappearance remains one of Britain's best-known unresolved cases.

 Early life

 Genette Louise Tate was born in Taunton, Somerset, on 5 May 1965.
 She was the only child born to John and Sheila Tate.
 At the time of Genette's birth, the Tate family lived in the Taunton suburb of Wedlands.
 They relocated briefly to Cornwall before moving to Devon.

 Genette's parents separated when she was young, and her father remarried.
 She lived with her father, stepmother Violet, and stepsister Tania at Barton Farm Cottage in the East Devon village of Aylesbeare, 8 miles (13 km) east of Exeter.
 After her parents' separation, Genette maintained regular contact with her mother.